-Broad’s internationally renowned Ph.D. in Operations and Sourcing Management (OSM) prepares students for faculty positions at top-tier research universities around the world.
+Broad’s internationally renowned Ph.D. in Operations and Sourcing Management (OSM) prepares students for careers in supply chain and operations management as well as faculty positions at top-tier research universities around the world.

 Our faculty, who are widely recognized for their research and reputation, expose students to a variety of empirical and analytical research methods.
 Students are able to specialize in either operations management or sourcing management, while pursuing research in their unique interests.